 On April 22, 2015, Council approved requirements and restrictions to regulate the creation of a Second Unit.
 Registration of two-unit dwellings will begin on June 22, 2015.
 The addition of a second unit will be permitted if the dwelling complies with the Zoning By-law, Building Code and/or Fire Code.

-To review the Registration and Zoning By-laws passed by Council click here:
+To review the Registration Process and Registration By-Law passed by Council click below:

 Making a Complaint